rhit-caozz/ASL-Live-Translator-Project/README.md

   <li>Run the splitData.m script to get mat files for the val, train, and test data used for training and validation</li>
   <li>Run either the alexnet_net.m or vgg16_net.m scripts to create a network trained on the split datasets</li>
 </ol>

+## Testing the Networks Performance

+To test how the network performs on the test set use the networkTable.m script to create a table of information regarding how the networks performs on your test set